| I recommend spending at the most 2 days in Córdoba.

 by another church" part of me especially liked the

+air-conditioner wedged into the solid rock wall.
 The town offers much in the way or artisans - both local

 and expat - with some interesting shopping especially around